 The beach honeymoon is far and away the most popular among newlyweds.
 And we totally get it: couples are keen to relax in beautiful, warm surroundings after the busyness and demands of a wedding.
 But how about choosing a more exciting and culturally rich beach destination than is the usual?

-Sri Lanka is an island of green hills, tea plantations, ancient temples, spicy food, astonishing wildlife and postcard-like beaches.
-In other words, it has it all!
-We invite you to explore the hidden gems of Sri Lanka with us in one of our action-packed trips in 2020.
-We’ll raft, snorkel, bike, tuk-tuk, swim, surf, hike and take a train ride through the amazing nature of this scenic island.
+During the adventure we’ll raft, snorkel, bike, tuk-tuk, swim, surf, hike and take a train ride through the amazing nature of this scenic island.
 We’ll also go on safari to see elephants, leopards, crocs and other exciting creatures.
 And finally we’ll relax and dine in some of the most beautiful boutique hotels and adventure lodges the country has to offer.

 The landscape of Sri Lanka includes idyllic warm-water beaches, tangled jungle, tea plantations, and tree-covered mountains.
 In our 11-day trip to the island we explore the northwest of the country, where the turquoise waters meet the shore in beautiful white-sand beaches and pristine mangroves, and palm trees frame the scene.
 We then travel inland to go on safari, hike high into the mountains, and explore an ancient rock citadel.
-We also travel south for a dose of colonial history, some epic watersports, and more beautiful beaches.
+We also travel south for a dose of colonial history, some epic water sports, and more beautiful beaches.

 An exciting and action-packed itinerary